soccin/Compgen2016_VariantCalling/Lectures/1_Intro2NG/1_Intro/1_intro.md

 - history editting replaced with cut-and-paste

-# Important intermediate commands
 ## `man`

 - make sure to go over `man`

     - `man -k` == `apropos`

-# Important intermediate commands
-## `locate`

-- make sure to explain caveat that database is **not** updated continuously (usually everyday)

-- typically configure to not index user space

-    - **NOT** like spotlight

-- Mostly useful for system stuff

-- works best with `grep`

 # Important intermediate commands
 ## `fgrep`, `egrep`, `grep`